What Buyers and Sellers Really Pay to Close in Dallas-Fort Worth

 Here’s what buyers typically pay at closing:

-• Property taxes: Prorated amount (Texas doesn’t have a state income tax, but you’ll feel it in property taxes)
+- Property taxes: a prorated amount (Texas has no state income tax, but you’ll feel it in property taxes)

-Something I’ve noticed working with families near Legacy West and Southlake Town Square — buyers in premium school districts like Plano ISD and Carroll ISD often see higher title insurance costs simply because home values are elevated.
-It’s proportional, but that doesn’t make it any less surprising.
+Something I’ve noticed working with families near Legacy West and Southlake Town Square: buyers in premium school districts like Plano ISD and Carroll ISD often see higher title insurance simply because home values are elevated.
+It’s proportional, but that doesn’t make it less surprising.

 The good news?
 Many of these costs are negotiable or can be offset through seller concessions, especially when the market isn’t red-hot.
 Don’t assume the number on that first estimate is final.